Absence makes the heart grow fonder

-I’ve been away for a while and I’m pleased to time a return nicely placed for my first blog back on the block setting in context a newly branded, pleased as punch Phase 3.
-Absence makes an MD’s heart grow even fonder of her teams and all that they proudly do.
+I’ve been away for a while and I’m pleased to time my return for my first blog back on the block, providing context for a newly branded, pleased as punch, Phase 3.
+After all, absence makes an MD’s heart grow even fonder of her team and all that they proudly do.

-We’ve stuck by our tag-line people behind people technology which predates our new look by quite some years.
+As HR Technology Consultants, we’ve stuck by our tag-line ‘people behind people technology’, which predates our new look by quite some years.
 Many folks get our phrase here, which is great.
 Yet with the neatness of the marketing line, we all too readily miss a key point.
-I use a little feature for a big stress.

 Who are the people?

 Phase 3 like to think of ourselves as great people behind people technology services.
 Take a look at our values because we live and work them.

 Assad and I employ some exceptionally talented bods and buddies.
 Those professional standards manifest in niche roles and work with a calibre we intend not to dilute with the temptations of growth.